Jeff Ruggeri

 many interesting new dimensions to the Solaris environment that

 dramatically enhance the existing flexibility and power of a Sun.
-The goal of
+The goal

-this article is to explain precisely what makes this machine so different, and
+this article is to explain precisely what makes this machine so different,

 to demystify some of the concepts and eccentricities surrounding